The LeaderShape Institute

 - To be accepted, students must be in good conduct standing with the university.

-- Those selected are asked to confirm their attendance in writing.
+- Selected participants are required to attend an information session and are asked to confirm their attendance in writing.
 This program is offered at no cost to students, but participants who confirm and do not attend are assessed a fee to cover a portion of the cost of their participation (approximately $1000).

 - After participants are chosen, should any additional spots open, they are filled from our wait list which is listed by date of application.
 Only fully completed applications will be considered.